splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

 - Cold_Start: Cold starts happen when users open the app for the first time since booting the phone, or after the user has terminated the app.
 - Hot_Start:- Hot starts happen when the system brings ann app to the foreground.
 Hot starts are faster than cold starts because the app is already loaded.
-- Warm_Start:- Warm starts happen when some of the operations that take place in a cold start are still happening.
-Warm starts are faster than cold starts, but slower than hot starts.

 App start monitoring produces spans with the name ``AppStart`` and the following attributes: